UniversityofBrighton/2023-exhibition-evaluation-/episodes/define-measurable-criteria.Rmd

 In addition, useful data to take into account when evaluating a digital application or system are log data, automatically generated to track transactions, changes, and performance metrics.
 Log data include page views, click-through rates, bounce rate, session duration, error rate, scroll depth and more.

-More information on usability testing and the way/s that this can be conducted be found here:
+More information on usability testing and the way/s to conduct it can be found here:

 -	Moran, K. (2019).
 Usability Testing 101.
 Nielsen Norman Group logoNielsen Norman Group.
 Retrieved from: [https://www.nngroup.com/articles/usability-testing-101/](https://www.nngroup.com/articles/usability-testing-101/)